bkarr/libshr/README.md

 - Configurable performance related events for monitoring
 - Ability to clean items older than a specified time limit from front of queue
 - Can return timestamp for the last time the queue empty if not currently empty
+- Can be configured to discard items that have exceeded time limit

 #### Working